SIDDHARTH107/Amazon-Sales-Navigator-Revenue-Profit-Shipment-Insights/README.md

 ## Project Overview

-This dashboard was designed to:
+This Tableau dashboard was designed to:

 - Track profits by region and country